rodrigo-alima/ESP32_APRS_Tracker/README.md

 ## Licença

-Este projeto é distribuído sob a licença MIT.
+Este projeto é distribuído sob a licença GPL.
 Consulte o arquivo `LICENSE` para mais detalhes.

 ---